1241323-JoseCardoso/1241323-JoseCardoso/README.md

 # Hi there 👋

-I'm José, a Computer Engineering student at ISEP, originally from Santarém, Portugal.
+I'm Cardoso, a Computer Engineering student at ISEP, originally from Santarém, Portugal.

 I've always known I wanted to build things with computers.
 My childhood dream was to become a game developer, and that passion eventually led me to Computer Engineering.
 Along the way, I discovered a strong interest in Software Engineering, application design, and Cybersecurity.